simonedambrogio/Global-Mental-Accounting/Analysis Study/Data/Preregistered/README.md

-## Data Description
+## All.csv Data Description

-The dataset is organized in a long format.
+The dataset All.csv is organized in a long format.

 ## Variables description